 PTAC adheres to these requirements and seeks to make its work as transparent and open as possible.
 PTAC does not want to make a recommendation regarding a PFPM based on information that the public is not permitted to see.
 Further, PTAC believes that the input of all types of stakeholders — consumers and their advocates, clinicians and practitioners, health care organizations, health plans and insurers, and purchasers and regulators — will ensure that the information used by PTAC in making its recommendations is as accurate and complete as possible.
 Because of this, PTAC intends to post on its website for public comment all PFPM proposals that it receives in order to foster openness and transparency, and effective, balanced reviews of submitted proposals.

-PTAC’s Proposal Submission Instructions identify the types of information that PTAC requests in order to evaluate the merits of a proposed PFPM.
-In all circumstance the information requested is aggregate information; i.e., information about a patient or provider population.
+PTAC’s Proposal Submission Instructions on the Submit a Proposal page identify the types of information that PTAC requests in order to evaluate the merits of a proposed PFPM.
+In all circumstances the information requested is aggregate information; i.e., information about a patient or provider population.
 No practitioner or patient-level data is requested; this protects the confidentiality of both.

 In order for HHS to test (and PTAC to recommend) a model, PTAC and HHS will need to know information that is salient to the workings of the model.
 Similarly, other health care providers who seek to participate in a test of the model will need to understand the features of the model that affect its workings and effectiveness.
 Withholding salient information from participants testing the model would undermine the effectiveness of the testing, if not make a test of the model impossible.
 Because of this, submitters need to be prepared to share with PTAC, HHS, and other health care providers the relevant information on how the model works and any essential data and information needed to understand the working and effects of the model.